cutesthypnotist/shadertrixx/README.md

 Helpful library functions

 ## Implement Lox 1-bounce Diffuse Box
-for 1-bounce, the irradiance of each point on the box is a surface integral of bounce points on the box i just approximate this integral by evaluating at quad corner points and mid points and taking weighted sum
+From Lox: for 1-bounce, the irradiance of each point on the box is a surface integral of bounce points on the box i just approximate this integral by evaluating at quad corner points and mid points and taking weighted sum

 ## I don't know